What are chromosomes?

 The exact cause is unknown, but we know that chromosome abnormalities usually occur when a cell divides in two (a normal process that a cell goes through).
-Sometimes chromosome abnormalities happen during the development of an agg or sperm cell (called germline), and other times they happen after conception (called somatic).
+Sometimes chromosome abnormalities happen during the development of an egg or sperm cell (called germline), and other times they happen after conception (called somatic).
 In the process of cell division, the correct number of chromosomes is supposed to end up in the resulting cells.
-However, errors in cell division, called nondisjunction, can result in cells with too few or too many copies of a whole chromosome or a piece of a chromosome, Some factors, such as advanced maternal age (older then 35 years), can increase the risk for chromosome abnormalities.
+However, errors in cell division, called nondisjunction, can result in cells with too few or too many copies of a whole chromosome or a piece of a chromosome, Some factors, such as when a mother is of advanced maternal age (older then 35 years), can increase the risk for chromosome abnormalities in a pregnancy.

 What is mosaicism?